core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * Re-organizing main section about Forward Secrecy mode into subsections.

 * IANA considerations for CoAP Option Numbers Registry to refer to this draft for the OSCORE option.

+* Use AASVG in diagrams.

+* Use actual tables instead of figures.

+* Clarifications and editorial improvements.

 ## Version -06 to -07 ## {#sec-06-07}